 I put my “sauce rule” into effect when cooking it.
 This simply means that anyone who enters the kitchen for any reason while it simmers, must stir the sauce.
 And if you get caught taste testing, you are banned from eating my famous Cheesy Garlic Bread Sticks.

-Make sure you pair this dish with a fantastic wine, check out how to find the right one HERE!
+Make sure you pair this dish with a fantastic wine!

 Tools for making Seafood Fra Diavolo: